An enhanced sampling method that uses an artificial randomly oriented force to expel a ligand from its binding site on a macromolecule.

 Random Acceleration Molecular Dynamics (RAMD) can be performed using the following software tools:

-Random Acceleration Molecular Dynamics (RAMD) was used in the following examples:
+Random Acceleration Molecular Dynamics (RAMD) was also used in the following examples: